ksivamuthu/k8s-ops-box/README.md

 ## Credits

-Credits goes to these all amazing open source tools that helps this kubernetes development lot easiier.
-This is just the docker box with all useful tools installed.
-In future, custom script may be added to this box to enhance our kubernetes ops.
+Credits go to these all fantastic open-source tools that help this kubernetes development lot easier.
+This repository is just the docker box with all useful tools installed.
+In the future, the custom script may be added to this box to enhance our kubernetes ops.